 Spike tried not to listen to the conversation Willow and the newly awakened Oz were having downstairs.
 He managed for all of thirty seconds - it was hardly his fault he had such keen hearing, why should he have to stick his fingers in his ears?
 And seeing as how it was daylight outside, he could hardly go anywhere, at least without a covering of some sort.
 And, by the sounds of the conversation downstairs, it sounded as though Red and Wolf-boy were heading over to see SG-1, so Spike could hardly go and visit Sam.
 Not that he'd be able to do much, seeing as how it was still daylight.
 Couldn't the sun just set already?
 He knew that it had only just come up, but still...

 Giles was still asleep, Spike could hear him snoring - in fact, he was mildly surprised that everyone couldn't, even the people next door.
 He guessed Ethan hadn't called him Ripper for nothing, the man sounded like a chainsaw. - which meant that Spike couldn't even bait Giles, which was a damned shame.
 But, Spike thought when he heard the door close at least he could go downstairs now without fear of interrupting anything, and fix himself a nice cup of blood.
-He hoped Giles still had some, Spike had taken to ahem *buying* ahem it fresh from the hospital recently, since he'd gotten his some freedom back, at least.
+He hoped Giles still had some, Spike had taken to ahem *buying* ahem it fresh from the hospital recently, since he'd gotten some of his freedom back, at least.
 Although Giles, if he had any blood at all, would most likely have only pig's blood, and he was no Angel, who avoided human blood like the plague.

 Anyway, Spike was procrastinating - although what he was putting off was a matter of some debate, seeing as how he didn't actually have anything to do.